martinaguero/deep/README.md

 # deep
-Deep Dependencies Analysis
+dependencies analysis

-This software reads the byte code of one JAR file and calculates a degree of dependency between another JAR.
+This software reads the byte code of a JAR file and calculates a degree of dependency between another JAR.

 # Version